 The Notice of Defense is a document served concurrently with the accusation.
-This document allows the licensee to request a hearing, be considered for a stipulated settlement, surrender his/her license, and provide the CBA with his/her counsel's information if s/he is represented.
+This document allows the licensee to request a hearing, be considered for a stipulated settlement, surrender their license, and provide the CBA with their counsel's information if they are represented.
 The Notice of Defense must be mailed back to the AG's Office within 15 days of the date the accusation was mailed to the licensee.
 Failure to do so will constitute a waiver of the licensee's right to a hearing.